Creative art photographer, celebrating female beauty since the early nineties.

 I’ll make the difference in post- production.
 I convert my work in Photoshop with a custom curve that is not completely monochrome but has a very slightly sepia undertone.
 It gives a delicately deeper shade.
 I must also confess that I often give the model a little more contrast or lighten it than the background."

-Your work is presented both in black & white and colour, which do you prefer, or does it depend on the final image you have in mind?
+Your work is presented both in monochrome and colour, which do you prefer, or does it depend on the final image you have in mind?

 "I prefer the monochrome.
 It’s less in- your-face, has a little more mystery.
 Although some images ask for colour, especially when the result seems to lose some details."